Pete Alonso Odds to Win Home Run Crown

 Pete Alonso isn’t just the new face of CarShield — he may also become this year’s winner of the MLB Home Run Crown.
-We’re not talking about the All-Star Home Run Derby, though we’ll get to those odds soon.
-Right now, we’re looking at how the odds are stacking up on New York sports betting apps for the most home runs in the regular season.
+We’re looking at how the odds are stacking up on New York sports betting apps for the most home runs in the regular season.

 While the other New York team has the top contender for most home runs in Aaron Judge, Alonso of the Mets is holding a strong position in the top five.
 His consistency early in the season was impressive, hitting nine homers in May and nine in June.
 He’s off to a slow start in July, though.
-He has two round-trippers in 17 games this month.
+He has three round-trippers in 20 games this month.

 Grab a $1,000 risk-free bet for NY Mets betting with FanDuel NY Promo Code